kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 - **kube-proxy** - manages networking across all worker nodes.
 It creates a network overlay, so that each pod has it's own unique ip address

+### Non-core components

+- Network plugin

 ## Kubernetes Single Node Setup

 There's actually lots of different ways to setup kubernetes.
 One option is to install all the components onto a single node:

 ![Single-node-kubecluster.png](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide/raw/master/Section-01/04_What_is_Kubernetes/images/Single-node-kubecluster.png)

-This setup suffers from the same problems as the Docker setup that we saw earlier, i.e. you can only scale vertically, and there's no HA.
+This setup isn't recommended for production environments

+- you are limited to vertical scaling - Meaning that you can only increase capacity by adding more cpu power and ram to the existing node.
+- There's no High Availability - So if the node dies then there will be some downtime until a replacement node is built.

-That's why a single node setup is only appropriate when building Kubernetes development environmonts, since it's quick and cheap to setup.
+That's why a single node setup is only appropriate when building Kubernetes development environmonts, since it's quick and easy to setup.
 For example, Minikube is used for building a single-VM Kubernetes instance that runs locally on your workstation.

 ## Kubernetes Multi Node Setup